alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2025/2025-07-29-is-the-quran-mere-words-or-supplications.md

 tags: [alifta]
 lang: en
 translation: false
 summary: "The Qur’an is the Words of Allah.
-Jibril (Gabriel, peace be upon him) was commissioned by Allah to hear and convey His Words to Muhammad (peace be upon him) which he recited for him."
+Jibril (Gabriel) was commissioned by Allah to hear and convey His Words to Muhammad (peace be upon him) which he recited for him."
 group1: true
 ---